 Why you should get the Amex Platinum

-The Amex Platinum is best for frequent travelers who are able to book airfare directly with airlines or airfare and hotels through AmexTravel.com.
-This card is also ideal for people who want the broadest airport lounge access available, as well as those who frequently ride with Uber.
+The Amex Platinum is best for frequent travelers who are able to book airfare and hotels through American Express Travel.
+This card is also ideal for people who want the broadest airport lounge access available, as well as those who frequently use Uber or Uber Eats.

 Additionally, the Amex Platinum offers up to $179 in Clear credits, plus an application fee credit (up to $100) toward Global Entry or TSA PreCheck.
-The Amex Platinum also has a much broader airport lounge program than the Sapphire Reserve.
+The Amex Platinum also has a much broader airport lounge program than the Chase Sapphire Reserve.
 You’ll get the same Priority Pass Select membership, plus access to American Express Centurion Lounges and Delta Sky Clubs when you fly with Delta.

 To sweeten the deal, this card gives you automatic Gold status with the Hilton Honors program and Marriott Bonvoy.
 You’ll also get a baggage insurance plan and secondary auto rental insurance.

-You can use American Express Membership Rewards to book travel directly through AmexTravel.com, though you’ll only get 1 cent per point in value when you do.
+You can use American Express Membership Rewards to book travel directly through American Express Travel, though you’ll generally only get 1 cent per point in value when you do.
 This travel program offers a range of hotel and airline transfer partners, some of which overlap with Chase Ultimate Rewards.
 You can also cash in your points for gift cards, statement credits and shopping with select merchants, though you’ll usually get less than 1 cent per point in value if you use one of these redemption methods.

 Recommended credit score

-You need good or excellent credit to qualify for this credit card, which typically translates to a FICO score of 670 or higher.
+You’ll need good or excellent credit to qualify for this credit card, which typically translates to a FICO score of 670 or higher.

-If you ride with both Uber and Lyft several times per month, for example, you could easily get value from the Amex Platinum’s Uber credits, as well as the Chase Sapphire Reserve’s Lyft Pink membership and 10x points on Lyft (through March 31, 2022).
+If you ride with both Uber and Lyft several times per month, you could easily get value from the Amex Platinum’s Uber credits, as well as the Chase Sapphire Reserve’s Lyft Pink membership and 10X points on Lyft (through March 31, 2022).

 The bottom line